Genuine Toyota Denso ignition coil

 IGNITION COILS

-The second most common problem we have found in the 2001-2005 Rav4 models we have worked with, is a sudden engine problem that could be intermittent or could fail steadily.
-Such a problem is caused by misfires in the cylinder, and most of the time it happens because of one or more ignition coils failing.
+The second most common problem we have found in the 2001-2005 Rav4 models we have worked with is a sudden engine problem that could be intermittent or could fail steadily.
+Such a problem is caused by misfires in the cylinders, and most of the time it happens because of one or more ignition coils failing.
 In many of those cases, more than one coil fails at the same time.

-As you probably know, the Rav4 models like many other modern vehicles, use one independent ignition coil on each cylinder.
-In this case of the 2001-2005 Rav4, there are 4 ignition coils in total (for the 2.0L and 2.4L – L4 engine).
+As you probably know, the Rav4 models, like many other modern vehicles, use one independent ignition coil on each cylinder.
+In this case of the 2001-2005 Rav4, there are 4 ignition coils in total (for the 2.0L and 2.4L-L4 engine).

 DIAGNOSIS

-If you experience cylinder misfirings, it probably is a failing coil or coils and the only way to accurately know which coil or coils are failing is by using a scanner and running a trouble code scan.
+If you experience cylinder misfires, it is probably a failing coil(s), and the only way to accurately know which coil or coils are failing is by using a scanner and running a trouble code scan.
 It can be done with any handheld generic scanner.
 It does not have to be expensive or any special model.
-If the results of the scan show any of the codes for cylinder misfiring (further below), then such information will tell you exactly what cylinders are misfiring, eliminating the guesswork.
+If the results of the scan show any of the codes for cylinder misfiring (table further below), then such information will tell you exactly what cylinders are misfiring, eliminating the guesswork.
 Each coil has an integrated feedback circuit that tells the ECM when any of the respective coils fail to fire.

 You probably have seen videos where people look for the failing coil by taking out one coil at a time while the engine is running.
 Any ignition coil that makes no changes to the engine problem when it is taken out, then it should definitely be the damaged coil.
-If the problem gets worse, then the pulled coil was working ok and then go on testing the other coils.
+If the problem gets worse, then the pulled coil was working ok, and then go on testing the other coils.
 The problems of doing this that way are;

-Replacing the faulty ignition coil(s) will probably solve the problem, but remember that the unreplaced coils will have the same mileage and use as the damaged coil(s) had and might fail anytime soon too.
+Replacing the faulty ignition coil(s) will probably solve the problem, but remember that the unreplaced coils will have the same mileage and use as the damaged coil(s) had and might fail anytime soon, too.
 Our recommendation is to ALWAYS replace all coils at once.

 In general, codes for cylinder misfires will tell you the cylinder(s) affected.
 Any code or combination of codes from the list below will hopefully guide you to the culprit: